Sheriff in conservative county defends free press

 “As an elected sheriff, we will always respect the constitutional rights of anybody and everybody.
 We do believe in freedom of the press and free speech that we believe are our rights given by the Constitution of the United States,” Wolfe said.

-Greg Smith, the director for economic development for Malheur County — a stretch of high desert almost twice the size of Connecticut — is responsible for determining and negotiating property tax exemptions.
+Greg Smith, the director for economic development for Malheur County, is responsible for determining and negotiating property tax exemptions.
 Malheur Enterprise reporter Pat Caldwell sought several times to get comment from Smith, who is also a Republican member of the state Legislature.

 “This is an effort to get accurate information,” said Zaitz, a former investigative reporter with the Oregonian newspaper and a two-time Pulitzer Prize finalist.
 “The public is entitled to that information – not only entitled to that information, it deserves it.”